 The Google Analytics chart above shows the pageviews for our blog post on single-product ecommerce stores.
 The spike at the beginning of the timeline shows a jump in traffic when we first promoted the post on social media and in our newsletter.

 Since then, it has slowly increased in popularity and driven over 25,000 unique visitors to our website.
 We wrote the post as a guide for entrepreneurs looking to launch a store with one (or very few) products.
-At the end of the guide, we promote our Launch and Startup Shopify themes, both of which were designed specifically for this audience.

 Writing content that answers questions your customers are asking should always be your top priority.
 If you can link that content back to one of your products, even better.
 That being said, don’t write every blog post as a sales pitch for your products.
 Be authentic, transparent, and most importantly, helpful, and you’ll see your store’s organic traffic increase.